• Skip to main content

 Moving to Mexico from the USA

 Moving to Mexico from the United States is significantly easier than moving further abroad.
-Because Mexico is so close to the U.S.A., many potential residents will visit the country as a tourist first.
+Because Mexico is so close to the U.S.A., many potential residents will first visit the country as a tourist.
+Often the laid-back culture of Mexico wins Expats over.

 The two countries share a 2,000-mile-long border, and most major airports offer direct flights to American air travel hubs.
 This allows you to explore the country and get a feel for the country before making any big decisions.

-Around 1.5 million American citizens live full or part-time in Mexico, so you’re certain to find lots of Expats to help with your transition.
+Around 1.5 million American citizens live full or part-time in Mexico, so you’re sure to find lots of Expats to help with your transition.

 Rent vs. Buy – Mexican Property options